 Today, 1 May, is International Workers Day and marks the publication date of the fantastic anthology Common People, edited by Kit de Waal and published by Unbound.

 Spread the Word is part of a community, including our literature development cousins across England, who selected up and coming working class writers to feature in the anthology.
 In early 2018, we put a callout asking for submissions from writers to be part of the anthology, and selected four fantastic essays by unpublished London-based writers to be part of the collection; Loretta Ramkissoon, Riley Rockford, Adam Sharp and Elaine Williams.
-Here, we interview three of the writers.
+Spread the Word’s Aliya Gulamani, interviewed three of them.

 I know that generalising about literature (or music) is problematic.
 I’ve lately come to love numerous English novels for their raw, earthy power (which suggests I was simply looking in the wrong places previously).
 Yet there was something in what he said that resonated with me.
 It helped me make sense of why I’d previously found it easier to connect with American authors, and why I worried my writing would never find a place in the London publishing scene.
 The Common People anthology gave me hope that there was a place for me after all and so I simply had to apply.